• Home

 According to Anthropic, the Chinese companies relied on a technique known as “distillation,” in which one model is trained on the outputs of another, often a more capable system.
 The campaigns allegedly focused on areas that Anthropic considers key differentiators for Claude, including complex reasoning, coding assistance, and tool use.

-Anthropic argues that while distillation is a “widely used and legitimate training method,” the Chinese firms’ use of it in this manner may have been for “for illicit purposes.”
+Anthropic argues that while distillation is a “widely used and legitimate training method,” the Chinese firms’ use of it in this manner may have been “for illicit purposes.”
 Using sprawling networks of fake accounts to replicate a competitor’s proprietary model violates its terms of service and undermines U.S. export controls aimed at constraining China’s access to cutting‑edge AI, Anthropic said, urging “rapid, coordinated action among industry players, policymakers, and the global AI community.”

 If not quite distillation, Anthropic was recently accused of copyright violations by thousands of authors, allegedly downloading books in bulk from shadow libraries to train its AI models, rather than buying copies and scanning them itself.
 In a historic move, Anthropic settled that lawsuit for $1.5 billion in September 2025, paying authors around $3,000 per book for roughly 500,000 works.

-How the Chinese firms are accused of doing it
+What the Chinese firms are accused of

 The company claims the three labs bypassed geofencing and business restrictions that limit Claude’s commercial availability in China by routing traffic through proxy services that resell access to major Western AI models.
 One such “hydra cluster,” Anthropic said, operated tens of thousands of accounts simultaneously to spread requests across different API keys and cloud providers.